jpegleg/dwarven-toolbox/README.md

 - inspect - print each byte of a file, along with the total bytes and bits read
 - review - print detailed UNIX file data, including permissions, ownership, hashes, if the file is currently open, and more, as JSON
 - chk - the condensed version of "review": report time, bytes, timestamps, and BLAKE3, as JSON
-- makesigil - write an ed25519 keypair as binary to a file
+- makesigil - write a random (key file) from system CSPRNG
-- makerune - make a detached ed25519 signature from provided (makesigil) keypair file and target file
-- readrune - validate a detached ed25519 signature for a file
 - chiselon - XChaCha20Poly1305 encryption + PBKDF2 with user supplied salt, UTF-8 file input, ciphertext hex to STDOUT
 - chiseloff - XChaCha20Poly1305 decryption + PBKDF2 with user supplied salt, custom hex file input, plaintext to STDOUT
 - forgeon - XChaCha20Poly1305 encryption - file input, ciphertext to file output (binary)